Rodeffs/Personal_Guides/using_qemu.md

 ### Optionally

-To disable networking completely on the guest add switch `-nic none`
+To disable networking completely on the guest add switch `-nic none

+If running Windows guest, then in order to optimise performance, modify the cpu flag like this: `-cpu host,hv_relaxed,hv_spinlocks=0x1fff,hv_vapic,hv_time`

 ### Example